MattPinder/MastersProject/README.md

 When using `sed` in a for loop, use speech marks, not inverted commas, to enclose the `sed` expression

 Contig 198 - worth checking?
 * Genome browser, BLAST server, SMRT Portal need restarting...

+# 23 January 2019

+## Hybrid sex project
+QC of 11 and 12 still ongoing...
+* The rest are queued for Bowtie2 jobs to R05, but keep an eye on the space remaining on `data21`!

+## Eutrophication
+* Run eutro metagenome assemblies through Metaxa; this should get some preliminary classifications
+* Run FastTree on the current markers

+To Do
+Align All_psbC.fa and generate phylogeny

+Check ongoing QC jobs

+Check results of remaining bowtie2 jobs